 - A successful oral defense of the thesis

-*Honors courses: an upper-level language course in the primary subject language of the Senior Thesis, CLA 389: Junior/Senior Seminar, CLA 391: Independent Study, CLA 392: Honors Research
+*Honors courses: an upper-level language course in the primary subject language of the Senior Thesis, CLST 389: Junior/Senior Seminar, CLST 391: Independent Study, CLST 392: Honors Research

 Requirements and Deadlines